The involvement of certain devices, drugs, or surgical procedures in males and females to prevent conception is known as Birth Control.

 Injections: A contraceptive Injection, or “the shot” is a progestin-only, long-acting, reversible, birth control drug which is known as Depo-Povera or the Depo shot or DMPA.
 This is injected every 3 months by a doctor, and it prevents pregnancy by stopping the woman from releasing an egg.

-1. Contraceptive Pill: A pill is taken on a daily basis which contains two hormones, estrogen, and Progestin.
+Contraceptive Pill: A pill is taken daily which contains two hormones, estrogen, and Progestin.
 These stop the release of egg or ovulation and also make the uterus lining thinner.

-5. Emergency “Morning-after” Contraception: These are pills which prevent pregnancy after intercourse as it prevents ovulation, fertilization, or implantation of an embryo.
+Emergency “Morning-after” Contraception: These are pills that prevent pregnancy after intercourse as it prevents ovulation, fertilization, or implantation of an embryo.

 1. Which Contraception Has the Least Side Effects?